 Volunteers will be available to assist taxpayers every:

-- Saturdays from February 1 to March 29, 9am to 1pm (doors close at noon)
+- Saturdays from February 3 to March 31, 9am to 12noon

 No appointments taken.
 Walk-in and sign the waiting list in room BE 229 of the Business Education (BE) Building on the Pearl City campus.

 - Photo Identification for you and your spouse

 - Social Security Cards for you, your spouse and dependents